 On your way from Leadville to Camp Hale, stop at the top of Tennessee Pass to see a memorial honoring the ski troopers’ service to the United States and Colorado, and find the Tibetan Freedom Fighters plaque near the building remnants in the valley.

 This time of year is a great time to visit, bridging Veterans Day and the opening of ski season.
-This year, Saturday, Dec.
-9 is set as opening day for Ski Cooper, which celebrates its 75th anniversary this year.
+Saturday, Dec.
+8, 2018, is set as opening day for Ski Cooper.
 Soon, the Camp Hale area will be prime snowmobiling territory.
 In the warmer months, camping and fishing are popular.

 Come enjoy this special weekend and special place with us!